 Valencia participated in the 2017 Global Learning Program Tutorial, Crossing Borders: Migration & Membership in the 21st Century, which took her to Southwestern U.S., Spain, Greece, and Germany.
-She joined IGE in her second year as the first GLP Envoy for the Global Health GLP Tutorial which took her on her second international program to Costa Rica, Cuba and then Denmark.
-Spring 2019, she will sprend a semester in Santiago, Chile, where she looks forward to exploring the culture of the city and their health care system.
+She joined IGE in her second year as the first GLP envoy for the Global Health GLP Tutorial which took her on her second international program to Costa Rica, Cuba and then Denmark.
+Spring 2019 she will spend a semester in Santiago, Chile, where she looks forward to exploring the culture of the city and their health care system.

 Yolana (Yoli) Martin ’20 is a third year biology major from Madison, Wisconsin.